0 Cart

 If you have an automatic Tacoma, one of my favorite interior mods is the TRD Pro shift knob.
 The shift knob is the first and last thing you touch when driving, so stand out from the crowd and get something unique.
 It’s fast and east to remove the stock one, and there are plenty of after market options.
 You can buy it here.

-Clazzio Leather Seat Covers
+Tomatoman Leather Seat Covers

 Seat covers not only help protect your seats, but they add a unique style.
 You can go the cheap route and get some basic ones that simply slip over your seat.
 While they protect the factory material from dirt, they generally are not form fitting and that baggy appearance is not attractive.
-Clazzio Leather Seat Covers makes custom fitted seat cover in a wide array of colors and materials.
+Tomatoman Leather Seat Covers makes custom fitted seat cover in a wide array of colors and materials.
 They offer a great warranty and they are made to not interfere with your side airbags.
 You can buy them here.

 Husky Floor Mats/Liners